 The Administration is giving the green light to states to condition Medicaid eligibility on meeting a work and/or community engagement requirement.
 Guidance from the Centers for Medicare & Medicaid Services has expressed a preference for following existing federal program work requirements found in programs like the Temporary Assistance for Needy Families (TANF), and the Supplemental Nutrition Assistance Program (SNAP).
 CMS has also indicated that they will allow states to account for local conditions such as high unemployment in certain areas and other factors such as “lack of viable transportation.”

-To date, CMS has approved three state demonstration waivers – Arkansas, Kentucky and Indiana – incorporating work requirements; seven other states reportedly have waivers pending.
+To date, CMS has approved three state demonstration waivers – Arkansas, Kentucky and Indiana – incorporating work requirements; several other states reportedly have waivers pending.
 Each carries a combination of additional provisions that may affect the eligibility or affordability of coverage.
 Approved waivers have exemptions for work requirements for “medically frail” adults, certain caregivers, students and pregnant women.

 The requirements themselves vary in each state, and guidance by CMS does not specifically mandate that these populations be exempt from work requirements.
 Arkansas and Kentucky both incorporate “lockout periods” if enrollees fail to comply with the requirements.
 Some states* have included “lifetime coverage limits” in their demonstration waivers.
 Many questions remain as to how closely CMS will monitor states’ waiver implementation to ensure they do not create barriers to care for pregnant women or the medically frail and disabled.
 It also remains to be seen how closely CMS will monitor much of the administration of the waivers themselves, since the agency has made clear they will not provide federal resources to states to administer work requirements